 Welcome to 2020.
 Let's get things started with a bang.

-Below are 3 insights, 2 findings, and 1 action for the week.
+Below are three insights, two findings, and one action for the week.
 This week, I focused particularly on sharing ideas that will set you up for a successful year.

 3 INSIGHTS FROM ME

 I. Stop standing in the way of your retirement.

 Your worst enemy cannot harm you as much as your own unguarded thoughts.